-Unless otherwise ordered by the court, the clerk will not provide access to or make copies of sealed documents.
+Unless the court orders otherwise, the clerk will not provide access to or make copies of sealed documents.

 DUCivR 5-4 HABEAS CORPUS PETITIONS AND PRISONER CIVIL RIGHTS COMPLAINTS

 (a) Forms.

 Unless represented by counsel, an incarcerated party must use forms that are substantially the same as those forms available from the Clerk of Court when filing: